Home / About

 Because we had supported the Iranian Revolution of 1979 while denouncing the anti-women, anti-youth, and anti-labor fundamentalist takeover, we supported Iran’s 2009-10 mass democratic upheaval.
 We have also supported the Arab revolutions of 2011 while pointing to the dangers stemming from their internal contradictions as well as imperialist entanglement.

 We oppose reactionary forms of anti-imperialism, whether in the form of religious fundamentalism, narrow nationalism, or military-populism.
 We opposed the first Iraq War of 1991 while, at the same time, we supported the freedom movement of the Kurdish people.
 During the 1990s, we supported Bosnia-Herzegovina’s struggle for a multiethnic society in the face of Serbian genocide, the struggle of Chiapas in the face of globalized capitalism, and the independence movements of Kosova.
 Since the September 11, 2001 attacks, we have opposed the U.S. doctrine of permanent war while supporting both the antiwar movement and the freedom struggles of Iraqi, Iranian, and Afghan women.
-We have supported the Palestinian national liberation movement while also supporting Israel’s right to exist, given the fact that two peoples with the right to self-determination lay claim to the same lands.
+We continue to oppose Israel’s oppressive policies against the Palestinians and strongly support the right of Palestinians to an independent and territorially viable state.
+At the same time, we oppose all forms of anti-Semitism and support the Jewish people’s right to self-determination.

-In opposing this capitalist, racist, sexist, heterosexist society, we strive to foster the firmest unity among the forces of revolution and opposition to the established order: Rank-and-file workers; Blacks, Latino/as and other oppressed minorities and indigenous peoples; women; Lesbian-Gay-Bisexual-Transgender people; and Youth.
+In opposing this capitalist, racist, sexist, heterosexist, and ableist society, we strive to foster the firmest unity among the forces of revolution and opposition to the established order: Rank-and-file workers; Blacks, Latino/as and other oppressed minorities and Indigenous peoples; women; Lesbian-Gay-Bisexual-Transgender people; and Youth.

 The necessity for a new society is clear from working people’s opposition to alienated labor, widening class inequality, and war.
 Their struggles are not limited to a fight to redistribute value, since working people have often challenged the basis of capitalist production itself in asking, “what kind of labor should people do?”